Daniel J. Frey

 I've personally found myself many times in that lonely space.

-Most days, I feel I stand at the edge of an abyss calling out but hearing nothing coming back.
+Most days, I feel like I stand at the edge of an abyss, calling out but hearing nothing coming back.

 The effort to do what is right is neglected by many.